Driver's License or Identification Card

 If you DO have Social Security Card, locate it and procede to Step 2.

 Step 2: Obtaining a Driving Permit, License, or ID

 Present the following immigration documents in person at a DDS Customer Service Center to prove legal presence in the U.S.

 - Ineligibility Letter from Social Security (from Step 1) or Social Security Card if you have one

 - I-20 (F1/F2) or DS 2019 (J1/J2)

-- Proof of Residency: You have to provide evidence of your current home address:
+- Proof of Residency: You must provide two separate documents as evidence of your current

 - School record or transcript

 - Bill that shows current address such as cell phone bill, water, or electric bill

 - US Bank Statement that shows your current address

 - Employment Authorization (EAD/I-766/OPT only) - if applicable and on OPT